emqx/emqx-docs/en_US/messaging/mqtt-auto-subscription.md

 Now the auto subscription function is enabled.
 New subscribers will subscribe to the topic `a/1` automatically once they are connected to the broker.

-## Try Auto Subscription Using MQTT X Client
+## Try Auto Subscription Using MQTTX Client

 The topic `a/1` is configured as the auto subscribe topic in [Configure Auto Subscribe via Dashboard](#configure-auto-subscribe-via-dashboard).
 The following procedure demonstrates how a client subscribes to the topic `a/1` automatically once it is connected to the broker.

 :::tip Prerequisite

-- Basic publishing and subscribing operations using [MQTT X Client](./publish-and-subscribe.md)
+- Basic publishing and subscribing operations using [MQTTX Client](./publish-and-subscribe.md)

 :::

-1. Start the MQTT X Client.
+1. Start the MQTTX Client.
 Click the **New Connection** to create an MQTT connection named `Subscriber`.

    - The localhost `127.0.0.1` is used as an example in this demonstration.

    ::: tip

-   For detailed instructions on creating an MQTT connection, see [MQTT X Client](./publish-and-subscribe.md).
+   For detailed instructions on creating an MQTT connection, see [MQTTX Client](./publish-and-subscribe.md).

    :::